Representation theory of Geigle-Lenzing complete intersections: Vector bundles

 \begin{proposition} \begin{itemize} \item[(a)] $\pi:\mod^{\L}R\to\coh\X$ restricts to a fully faithful functor $\CM^{\L}R\to\vect\X$ and an equivalence $\proj^{\L}R\to\lb\X$. \item[(b)] We have

 \item[(c)] For any $i$ with $0\le i\le d-1$, we have a functorial isomorphism for any $X\in\mod^{\L}R$ and $Y\in\CM^{\L}R$. \end{itemize} \end{proposition}

-Note that, by (b) above, the equality $\pi(\CM^{\L}R)=\vect\X$ holds for $d=1$, which is classical \cite[5.1]{GL}\cite[8.3]{GL2}.
+Note that, by (b) above, the equality $\pi(\CM^{\L}R)=\vect\X$ holds for $d=1$ \cite[5.1]{GL}\cite[8.3]{GL2}.
 On the other hand, for $d\ge 2$, the category $\vect\X$ is much bigger than $\pi(\CM^{\L}R)$.
-The objects in $\pi(\CM^{\L}R)$ are often called \emph{arithmetically Cohen-Macaulay bundles} (e.g. \cite{CH,CMP}).
+In the context of projective geometry (e.g.\ \cite{CH,CMP}), the objects in $\pi(\CM^{\L}R)$ are called \emph{arithmetically Cohen-Macaulay bundles}.